mccarreon/cv-app/README.md

 Users can add their personal info, education info, and their relevant job experience.

 Used materialui for styling.
+## Goals of project
+* Main goal: Learn react & working with state
+* Secondary goal: Learn how materialui works

 ## Known bugs
-For some reason the edit button takes two clicks to open sometimes.
-Not sure why.
+* Edit button takes two clicks to work

 ## Photo